Picogeek06/Fullstack_TodoApp/README.md

-# Single Page Todo App
+# Full Stack Todo App
-This is the API and Single Page App from the Udemy Coursework "The Advanced Web Developement Bootcamp" by Colt Steele & Others.
+This is the Full Stack Todo App from the Udemy Coursework "The Advanced Web Developement Bootcamp" by Colt Steele & Others.